whiteshadowofficial/Jessi-WhatsApp-Bot-MD/README.md

 > Dont forget to give a star bro.🥲 IF Heroku Deploy seems Error, Fork This Repo And Try Deploy Again

 > If The Api Of This Bot Run Empty You Can Change it To Your Own Api By Changing [Here](https://github.com/whiteshadowofficial/Jessi-WhatsApp-Bot-MD/blob/master/settings.js#L18) And Register [here](https://zenzapis.xyz/) to get apikey
-## ⚠ Warnings & Disclaimers ⚠

-- By using kick, add, promote, demote Commands, **Your WhatsApp account may be banned.** This is an open source project, **you are responsible for everything you do.** Absolutely, Jessi executives **do not accept responsibility.** By establishing the Jessica, **you are deemed to have accepted these responsibilities.**

-- **WhatsApp** name, its variations and the logo are registered trademarks of Facebook. **We have nothing to do with the registered trademark.**